Luis-Mayer/process-knowledge-graph/README.md

 ## Example Queries

-The repository currently includes two SPARQL queries:
+The repository currently includes three SPARQL queries:

+- `decisions.rq`: shows decision logic with conditions and branching paths
 - `tasks_by_role.rq`: shows which role performs which task
 - `tasks_using_systems.rq`: shows which tasks use which systems